 Snapchat is also a fun messaging app.
-You can take a photo or a video with it, then add a caption or doodle or lens graphic over top, and send it to a friend.
-Alternatively, you can add it to your "story", a 24-hour collection of your photos and videos, which you broadcast to the world or just your followers.
+You can capture a photo or brief video with it, then add a caption or doodle or filter/lens over top, and send the finished creation (called a snap) to a friend.
+Alternatively, you can add your snap to your "story", a 24-hour collection of all your snaps that’s broadcasted to the world or just your followers.

-Those things are part of the various features within Snapchat.
-At its core, Snapchat is used to send photos and videos - called snaps - to friends.
-Your friends can view snaps for up to 10 seconds, and then they disappear.
+But these are merely part of the many features within Snapchat.
+Yes, at its core, Snapchat is used to send photos and videos to friends.
+Your friends can view snaps for up to 10 seconds, and then the snaps disappear.
 While that's all fine and dandy, many people are still left stumped by Snapchat.